Standard Eight: Flying Eight

 The Flying Eight was the smallest member of the Standard Flying family.
 It was launched by the Standard Motor Co Ltd late September 1938, prior to the 1938 Motor Show at Earls Court in October of that year.
 Apart from the power unit, it was a brand new design, and marked Standard's first entry into the smallest 8 hp market.

-The frame was all new, with box section longitudinals, and independent front suspension (ifs) by a transverse leaf spring.
+The chassis frame was all new, with box section longitudinals, and independent front suspension (ifs) by a transverse leaf spring.
 It was the first British 8 hp family car to feature ifs.
 At the same time, an updated Flying Ten and a Flying Twelve were introduced, incorporating the same chassis features.
 The engine was a development of the previous Flying Nine/Ten, but now with a counterbalanced crankshaft and an aluminium cylinder head.
 The bore was reduced to 57 mm in order to get into the 8 hp class, while the stroke remained at 100 mm.
 At 1,021 cc swept volume, maximum power was quoted to 31 bhp at 4,000 rpm.
 A 3-speed gearbox was used, as well as Bendix mechanical brakes operated by cables.

 Two versions were available from the launch of the model: A two-door all-steel saloon, and a 2/4-seat open tourer.
 The former body was built for Standard by Fisher & Ludlow at a newly erected plant at Tile Hill, Coventry.
 The open tourer bodies were built by Carbodies at Holyhead Road, Coventry, and these cars were probably also assembled there.
 These tourers featured cut-down door tops, and a fold-flat windscreen.